-The Board shall grant a disability leave without pay to any employee upon written request subject to the following:
+The Board shall grant a disability leave without pay to any teacher upon written request, subject to the following:

 a.
-In the case of pregnancy, the employee shall submit a doctor's certificate indicating the anticipated delivery date to the SBA/BS.
+In the case of pregnancy, the teacher shall submit a doctor's certificate indicating the anticipated delivery date to the Superintendent.

 b.
-No later than ninety (90) calendar days prior to the anticipated delivery date, the employee may request a leave of absence while she is disabled, for which accumulated sick leave may be utilized.
+No later than ninety (90) days prior to the anticipated delivery date, the teacher may request a leave of absence while she is disabled, for which accumulated sick leave may be utilized.

-3. The Board shall continue the employee's coverage in the district's group health plans during the unpaid leave at the written request and expense of the employee.
+3. The Board shall continue the teacher's coverage in the district's group health plans during the unpaid leave at the written request and expense of the employee.